HenrikJoreteg/ICanHaz.js/README.md

 ###Adding templates/partials later

-Optionally, you can call `ich.addTemplate()` or `ich.addPartial()` to add templates and partials if you'd prefer to pull the from a server with ajax or whatnot.
+Optionally, you can call `ich.addTemplate(name, templateString)` or `ich.addPartial(name, templateString)` to add templates and partials if you'd prefer to pull the from a server with ajax or whatnot.

 ##Full Working Example
     <!DOCTYPE html>